TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Initial support for bytes and bytearrays added (issue 405 a.o.)
 - Remark about heuristic interpretation of dictionary keys added to docs (issue 401)
 - Fisher-Yates shuffle added to random module
 - Exception type TypeError added, currently unused by Transcrypt itself (issue 365)